NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 The best cordless snow blowers fall into one of two categories: single-stage or two-stage.
 There are also three-stage blowers available; however, these are limited to gas-powered tools and commercial applications.

-• Two-stage snow blowers use an auger to scoop and throw snow much like single-stage snow blowers, but they also have an impeller fan that makes them more effective at managing larger amounts of heavy snow.
-They can throw snow more than 35 feet, and their auger blades sit high enough to clear gravel driveways.
+• Two-stage snow blowers use an auger to scoop and throw snow, much like single-stage snow blowers, but they also have an impeller fan that makes them more effective at managing larger amounts of heavy snow.
+They can throw snow over 35 feet, and their auger blades sit high enough to clear gravel driveways.

 The heavier the snow, the more power required to remove it, which means a cordless snow thrower that usually runs for 45 minutes may run for only 30 minutes before the battery needs to be recharged.
 However, there are also snow blowers that use more than one battery at a time to increase the power and runtime of the machine.
 Shoppers will want to consider a dual-battery blower if there’s a lot of ground to clear.